 If your league is hosted on Yahoo (which it likely is), the site will also give you a list of players the experts think will have the best season.
 Don’t get overwhelmed by these sites.
 They’re showing you way more information than you’re probably ever going to need to know.

 This sounds fun.
 What else do I need to know?

-Well, thanks for asking!
 Here’s a list of things that will definitely come up so you’re ready for the big leagues.

-Draft Day - This is undoubtedly the most important day of your fantasy year because this is the day that you get to build your fantasy team.
+Draft Day - This is undoubtedly the most important day of your fantasy year because this is the day that you get to build your team.
 The most common type of draft is a snake.
-Each team will have a predetermined draft number (if your league has ten teams, you’ll get to draft somewhere between first and tenth).
-In a snake format, the tenth team to draft also gets to pick the 11th player because the order switches directions.
+Each team will have a predetermined draft number (if your league has ten teams, you’ll get to draft somewhere between first and 10th).
+In a snake format, the 10th team to draft also gets to pick the 11th player because the order switches directions.
 This means that, as awesome as it is to draft first, you’ll have to wait around until the 20th player to get to choose again.

 |Team 1||Team 2||Team 3||Team 4||Team 5||Team 6||Team 7||Team 8||Team 9||Team 10|

 Your goal is to draft the best player that’s still available.
 And don’t worry, Yahoo will give you suggested picks so you don’t have to frantically flip through your research if the guy you really wanted went one draft pick ahead of yours.